Eglarest/Project-Durins-Folk/Celebdil/README.md

         - allow a user to create an event
       - [ ] /add-user-to-group
         - allow a user to join a created group
+      - [X] /send-message
+        - allow a user to send a message
+      - [X] /get-messages-to
+        - allow a user to get the messages sent to them
+      - [X] /get-messages-from
+        - allow a user to get the messages they have sent
+      - [X] /get-messages-between
+        - allow a user to get the messages between 2 users
   - [ ] Release backend API support for p0 (v0)
   - [X] Finish controller logic
     - [X] EventController